Gene¶

 Search genes¶

-Start with search when you are unsure of symbol spelling or aliases.
+Start with search when you are unsure of symbol spelling or want to inspect alias candidates.

 Useful fields in search output typically include symbol, Entrez ID, and species.